Found us from search engine?

 Keyword research is a method used by marketers to identify and target the keywords that they should be focusing on when writing their content.
 With that in mind, it would be easier for them to do their writing.

 So why is keyword research important you ask?
 With unending competitions mushrooming in every corner of the web, using relevant and proper keyword is crucial.
 No point in writing an awesome piece of blog or article but no one can search for it right?
 The aim is to choose your words carefully so that search engines gets it and displays your site in the search results as the most relevant content.

 According to Internet Live Stats, Google processes over 40,000 search queries every second on average which means there are a total of 3.5 billion searches a day and 1.2 trillion searchers worldwide.

 1.2 trillion searches!?
-Say what?
 See, if you have not done relevant keyword research, your site may never appear on the top results of search engines.
 You are only 1 in a sea of billion other contents thrown online every minute of the day.

 Ultimately, by doing a proper keyword research, you will gain the following:

 Before we dig deeper, let’s go through certain basics that you will come across and should understand when doing keywords research.
 These data are also provided by most of the keyword research tools.